-The purpose of the Unemployment Insurance Program is to pay benefits to the worker seeking work who is unemployed through no fault of his/her own and to help the worker find suitable employment an American Job Center (AJC), Workforce Opportunity Investment Act (WIOA) partners or their own job search means.
+As mentioned above, the purpose of the Unemployment Insurance Program is to pay benefits to the worker seeking employment who is unemployed through no fault of their own and to help the worker find suitable employment.
+Workers who find jobs after receiving benefits generally do so through visiting one of our American Job Centers (AJC), partnering with one of our workforce specialists, or their own job search means.